Metrics vs Surveys: An Analysis for Human-Aligned Benchmarking in Social Robot Navigation: Data collection

 \subsection{Experimental setup}

 Experimental data have been collected using a real robot in laboratory spaces equipped with a VICON tracking system to record the trajectories of both the robot and humans.
 The robot adopted is a Jackal from ClearPath Robotics, a typical skid-steer drive robotic platform.
 An example picture taken in the lab during the experiments is shown in Fig. \ref{fig:jackal_in_lab}.
-The effective area used in the laboratory was 4.0 m by 5.0 m, with the first two maps being $2.0 \times 5.0$ m, the third being $4.0 \times 3.0$ m, and the fourth being $3.0 \times 4.0$ m.
-The robot was autonomously navigating with different local planning algorithms in the experiments, resulting in behaviors with varying social compliance levels.
-The controllers used are open-source implementations of the DWA and the MPPI from the Nav2 framework \cite{macenski2023desks}.
-The two controllers have been tuned for each scenario to achieve smoother paths or a less conservative policy, resulting in greater agility and responsiveness.
-Moreover, the two controllers have been coupled in some experiments with an additional social cost term to exhibit socially compliant trajectories.
-For instance, a Gaussian cost map around people and the Social Work term defined in Section \ref{subsec:metrics} were used as cost terms in the control function to mitigate the computation of the robot's velocity commands.
+The effective area used in the laboratory is $4.0 \times 5.0$ m, with the first two maps being $2.0 \times 5.0$ m, the third being $4.0 \times 3.0$ m, and the fourth being $3.0 \times 4.0$ m.
+In the experiments, the robot autonomously navigates using different local planning algorithms, resulting in behaviors with varying levels of social compliance.
+The controllers have been tuned for each scenario to achieve smoother paths or a less conservative policy, resulting in greater agility and responsiveness.
+Moreover, in some experiments, the controllers have been coupled with an additional social cost term to exhibit socially compliant trajectories.
+For instance, a Gaussian costmap around people and the Social Work term defined in Section \ref{subsec:metrics} were used as cost terms in the control function to guide the computation of the robot's velocity commands.
 The velocity limits of the robot have been set to $v \in [0.0, 0.6]$ m/s and $\omega\in [-1.5, 1.5]$ rad/s for all experiments and the different controllers used.